Finnoy Travel - Reviews, Stories and Tips

 Safety

 Tallinn is a safe city for tourists.
 Violent crime is rare, but petty theft can occur in crowded areas.
 Be mindful of your belongings, especially in the Old Town and at the port.
-Avoid unlicensed taxis and use official transportation options.
+Avoid using unlicensed taxis and opt for official transportation options instead.

 Avoid secluded areas where you're alone.